meaganruan/Assignment3/README.md

 For the String getter method, I returned the substring of the whole title String (includes release year).
 For the Int getter method, I returned the substring of the numbers in the title String (removes parentheses) and parsed it into an Int.
 Created getter and setter methods for the first and second children as well.

+MovieBST class:
+Created a private Movie object for the root of the tree.
+Created an addMovieNode method to add movies into the tree.